DHTMLX/docs-todolist/docs/guides/work_with_projects.md

 Describe behavior if active project isn't set
 ```

+If the specified active project doesn't exist or there are no projects loaded into To Do List at all, the *project-free* section will be displayed on initialization of the component.

+The tasks will be included into this section in the following cases:
+- if the **project** parameter is not specified in the [data object of the root task](../../api/configs/data_config/)
+- if **project: null | undefined** is specified in the [data object of the root task](../../api/configs/data_config/)

 ## Changing the active project

 It is possible to change the currently active project via the [setProject()](../../api/methods/setproject_method/) method.
 It takes the id of a project as a parameter: